jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 ### `<profile>.*`: Schema, Interpretation, and Policy

-Each selected game profile owns:
+Each selected game profile's SmallS package owns:

 - every persistent and transient propset schema used by that profile;
 - scripted profile newtypes, constants, and fixed-format value structs;
-- table/resource interpretation;
+- gameplay interpretation of native table/resource facts;
 - gameplay policy and callbacks; and
 - conversion policy for legacy formats.